jameshughes89/cs101/site/topics/searching/searching.rst

 * However, there are many other programming languages
 * Learning a new programming language may feel intimidating, but you may be surprised at how similar many of them are

-    * First, the underlying algorithms are the same, regardless of the language --- an iterative linear search is an iterative linear search
+    * First, the underlying algorithms are the same, regardless of the language --- a linear search is a linear search
     * Second, even the syntax between many languages are remarkably similar

 * Below is a collection of linear search algorithms in various popular programming languages